python-semantic-release/python-semantic-release/docs/automatic-releases/travis.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 See :doc:`../configuration` for details on how to configure Python Semantic Release.
-Make sure that at least you have set :ref:`config-version-variables` before continuing.
+Make sure that at least you have set :ref:`config-version_variables` before continuing.

 2. Add environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^